 This morning it’s time to depart the Lake District and continue our Yorkshire adventure by heading back to York.
 This city is truly one of the greatest in England and has a complex and fascinating history.
 Occupied by the Romans, Vikings and Saxons, the history of York is extremely varied, and its said that York is the most haunted city in England.
 There’s so much to do here including: visit the majestic York Minster, explore the renowned National Railway Museum, take a walk atop the ancient city wall, wander through the historic central streets known as 'The Shambles', try a traditional Yorkshire pudding or join one of the many fantastic ghost tours.
 You'll have the afternoon free to explore York and take in as much of the history as possible.

-The final day of our voyage begins by departing York and beginning the journey south, via some beautiful scenery in the Peak District, to the magnificent Chatsworth House.
-Built in the mid-16th century, Chatsworth House is possibly the grandest of all stately homes in England and remains the seat of the Duke and Duchess of Devonshire.
-Set in a picturesque 1,000 acre park, Chatsworth was originally home to Sir William Cavendish and Bess of Hardwick, but is now equally famous for acting as a filming location for Jane Austen’s Pride and Prejudice.
-Whilst here you'll have time to wander through the incredible house, explore the grounds, see the beautiful gardens and have some lunch.
+The final day of our voyage begins by departing York and beginning the journey south.
+Our first stop will take us to visit one of Britain’s great Elizabethan houses; Hardwick Hall.
+This stunning house and estate was created in the 1590’s by Bess of Hardwick; a local lady who through progressive marriages and business acumen had risen to become the second wealthiest female in Britain after Queen Elizabeth I. Hardwick Hall was a statement of Bess’ affluence & power and this is reflected in the size and architecture of this house; which is often regarded as ‘one of Britain’s Best Buildings’.
+Whilst here you’ll have time to fully explore this incredible house and its beautiful gardens.
 This afternoon, our journey continues as we make our way to Stratford-upon-Avon; the final stop of our tour.
 Stratford the home of the world’s most famous playwright, William Shakespeare; this is where Shakespeare was born and where he lived before becoming famous for works such as Romeo & Juliet and Macbeth.
 You’ll have ample time to visit his birthplace and former home, see the school where he studied, Trinity Church where he was laid to rest, and wander the towns charming streets.
 After this it will be time to make our way back to London where our York & the Lake District tour concludes.

 This tour ends at the Mercure Kensington Hotel at approximately 6.30pm.
 If traffic conditions allow it may be possible to do an additional stop on Bath Road, Heathrow, for those staying in the Heathrow Airport area.

-Includes: Minibus transportation, services of Tour Leader, four nights accommodation (B&B or Hotel) and breakfast each morning
+Includes: Minibus transportation, services of Tour Leader, four nights accommodation (choose B&B or Hotel) and breakfast each morning

 Extras: Meals (except breakfast), entry to attractions